 - a.
-Land to the north and east is vacant and has not been farmed.
-However, that land is part of a large property with a farm, used to grow row crops.
+Land to the north is used as a farm to grow row crops.
 There is also a single-family dwelling on site. - b.
 Land to the south is used for farm and range land.
-There is also a single-family dwelling on site. - c.
-Land to the west is used for farm land.
-There is a single-family dwelling on site as well. - d.
-Land to the west is used for farm land.
+One of the abutting properties to the south has a single-family dwelling on site as well. - c.
+Land to the east is used as a farm to grow row crops. - d.
+Land to the west is used for farm and range land.
 There is a single-family dwelling on site as well.